What is Default Risk?

 Furthermore, all debt is placed higher than both preferred and common equity in the capital structure.

-In effect, the relationship between default risk and equity holders is that an increase in default risk causes the cost of equity (i.e. the required rate of return by equity investors) to rise.
+In effect, the relationship between default risk and equity holders is that an increase in the risk of default causes the cost of equity (i.e. the required rate of return by equity investors) to rise.

-First and foremost, the leverage ratio of the company is one of the most important attributes considered by lenders evaluating the default risk of a company.
+The leverage ratio of the borrower is one of the most important attributes considered by lenders to evaluate a company’s default risk.

 By calculating the leverage ratio of a company and comparing it to its estimated debt capacity (i.e. the maximum debt burden that a company’s cash flows could reasonably handle), the amount of new debt capital to provide (and the pricing) can be determined.

-Alternatively, the lender could also decide that the default risk is too significant and decide to not proceed with the financing.
+Alternatively, the lender could also decide that the risk of default is too significant and decide to not proceed with the financing.

 The lower the leverage ratio of the company, the more “room” there is for the company to borrow debt capital.
 Since fewer financial obligations exist on the balance sheet, the default risk is reduced (and vice versa).